hamdyhaggag/AgroVision/README.md

 ## Overview
 AgroVision bridges field operations with centralized data analysis to enhance farm productivity and decision-making.
 Key functionalities include:
-- **Real-Time Sensor Monitoring**: View live data on soil pH, temperature, humidity, and more. citeturn0file0
+- **Real-Time Sensor Monitoring**: View live data on soil pH, temperature, humidity, and more.
-- **Crop Disease Detection**: Capture and analyze crop images for early disease diagnosis. citeturn0file0
+- **Crop Disease Detection**: Capture and analyze crop images for early disease diagnosis.
-- **Order & Inventory Management**: Track orders, financials, and stock levels seamlessly. citeturn0file0
+- **Task Management**: Efficiently organize and manage your farming activities.
-- **Multi-Channel Communication**: Chat with a chatbot or directly with farmers and e-commerce clients. citeturn0file0
+- **Multi-Channel Communication**: Chat with a chatbot or directly with fellow farmers.

 ## Features
-- **Splash & Onboarding** with live sensor metrics and weather data.
+- **Splash & Onboarding** with a smooth and welcoming user experience.
-- **Secure Authentication** with instant feedback and contextual weather info.
+- **Secure Authentication** with instant feedback for login and registration.
 - **Dashboard**: Quick actions for crop health, tasks, sensor data, and detection history.
 - **Disease Detection**: In-app image processing with confidence scores and recommendations.
 - **Detailed Sensor Module**: Real-time and historical data visualization.
-- **Order Analytics**: Comprehensive reporting of transactions and invoice statistics.
-- **Chats**: Tabbed interface for chatbot (Khedr) and peer communication.
+- **Chats**: Tabbed interface for an AI chatbot and peer-to-peer communication.
-- **Settings**: Profile, notifications, dark mode, feedback, and logout.
+- **Settings**: Profile management, notifications, dark mode, feedback, and logout.
-- **Farm Inventory**: Categorized produce management with dynamic pricing and stock status. citeturn0file0

 ## Architecture
-AgroVision employs a **feature-based modular architecture** for scalability and maintainability: citeturn0file0
+AgroVision employs a **feature-based modular architecture** for scalability and maintainability:
-- **Core** (`lib/core`): Constants, DI, helpers, network, themes.
+- **Core** (`lib/core`): Contains shared utilities like constants, dependency injection, helpers, networking services, and theming.
-- **Features** (`lib/features`): Encapsulated modules (API, repository, model, logic, UI).
+- **Features** (`lib/features`): Encapsulated modules where each feature (e.g., `authentication`, `chat`) contains its own API, repository, model, logic (Cubit), and UI.
-- **Shared** (`lib/shared`): Common widgets and services.
+- **Shared** (`lib/shared`): Common widgets and services that can be reused across different features.
-- **Global Models** (`lib/models`): Cross-cutting data structures.
+- **Global Models** (`lib/models`): Cross-cutting data structures used by multiple features.

-State management is handled via **Cubit**, decoupling UI from business logic and ensuring real-time responsiveness. citeturn0file0
+State management is handled via **Cubit**, which decouples the UI from business logic and ensures a responsive, real-time user experience.

 ## Technology Stack
 | Layer                 | Technology                |